aammd/Habitat_Filtering/MS/OrgSize.md

 correlated with space, with environmental distance, or with their interaction.
 These studies have returned mixed results for different groups of organisms and systems (Cottenie).
 One reason for these mixed results is the very different qualities of habitats compared or groups of organisms compared.
-In one of the first studies across different groups of organisms in the same community, Farjalla et al (2012) demonstrated that body size is a key trait determining environmental signal in community composition.
+In one of the first studies across different groups of organisms in the same community, Farjalla et al. [-@Farjalla2012] demonstrated that body size is a key trait determining environmental signal in community composition.
 They found that groups of organisms which are physically larger show a greater degree of habitat filtering: there is weaker environmental structure as body size